nogibjj/Nzarama_Kouadio_DE_Mini_Project4/README.md

 This project uses GitHub Actions to run continuous integration (CI) tests on multiple Python versions and operating systems.

-# To run these locally
+# How to Run To Locally

 1. Install dependencies
-2. Run format check,lint check and run tests
+2. Run format check, lint check and run tests

-# Github Actions Matrix strategy Proof
+# Github Actions Matrix Strategy Proof
 The project is tested across multiple Python versions and operating systems using GitHub Actions.
 The matrix includes:
 - Python Versions: 3.8, 3.9, 3.11
 - Operating Systems: Ubuntu (latest), Windows (latest), macOS (latest)